-In winter our weather is largely driven by large scale low pressure systems and weather fronts which move across the UK.
-In summer however, when the big weather systems head further north and the weather is relatively quiet it's the local effects of the hills and valleys, land and sea and subtle variations in heat and moisture that dominate what weather we will see.
+In autumn and winter our weather is largely driven by large scale low pressure systems and weather fronts which move across the UK, bringing longer periods of rain and strong winds.
+In the spring and summer, these weather systems often move further north allowing the weather to become quieter.
+While showers are still possible at any time of the year, they are more likely and more widespread during the summer due to the local effects of the hills and valleys, land and sea and subtle variations in heat and moisture.

 Over the UK, the atmosphere is often finely balanced in summer so that when air ascends, it can keep rising until it cools and forms shower clouds.

 If the conditions are right, as this air rises inland showers can form.
-They will often form into lines (or 'bands') meaning depending on your location and direction of travel you could either see shower after shower or simply wander through them and see no more.
+They will often form into lines (or 'bands') known as convergence lines, meaning depending on your location and direction of travel you could either see shower after shower or simply wander through them and see no more.

 Predicting summer showers